tnnandi/modulus_radiation_therapy/README.md

 $\frac{\alpha}{\beta}$: 10

 Time: 0 to 10 days \
-Dose: 0 to 10 $Gy$ included as a discrete event at the beginning of the third day
+Dose: 0 to 10 $Gy$ included as a discrete event at the beginning of the second day